NanoClem/FIFA_tracking/README.md

 In order to install the project on your local machine, you'll have to follow this steps :

-### Python installation
+- Download the project from this git

-The python installation is mandatory to analyze the location of each players.
+- Install some mandatory python modules to analyze the location of each players.

-At the root of the project, do this command in terminal :
+At the root of the project, in a terminal, type :

 ```Bash
 pip install -r requirements.txt
 ```

+///PARTIE CLEMENT SUR fLASK

 ### Node installation